zzh20188/Action-Build/README-en.md

 LZ4 has issues on some devices and is currently being fixed. **If the build fails, please avoid using LZ4 for now.**

-Recently, there have been problems with GitHub Actions.
-If the "Install dependencies" step takes more than 5 minutes, please **cancel** the run immediately!

 **If you encounter issues with Ace3V or Ace5, try running the build multiple times.**

 Remember to use **Volume Down** to install modules.
 For system updates or other non-root situations, use **Volume Up** to skip module installation.